NCSC-NL/log4shell/software/README.md

 **NCSC-NL has published a HIGH/HIGH advisory for the Log4j vulnerability.
 Normally we would update the HIGH/HIGH advisory for vulnerable software packages, however due to the extensive amounts of expected updates we have created a list of known vulnerable software in the software directory.**

-**Important: github only shows the first 512kb of this file in the preview.
-If you don't see the entire software list, please click [here](README.md) to load the entire list.**

 _Note: daily releases of this software list are listed, including CSV and JSON files, in the [releases](https://github.com/NCSC-NL/log4shell/releases) overview.
 Please check the [software list parser](https://github.com/NCSC-NL/log4shell/tree/main/tools/log4shell_softwarelist) tool to generate a CSV or JSON on your own._